 Restrict effort and/or catch rather than closed season

-Extended closure, July – mid-October
+Alternative timing for closure, July – mid-October

 The major topic for discussion is the issue of the closure in 7D.
 AB thought it was important that everyone had their lines and arguments the same, so that they do not go to Seaford Ecosse hear one story and then go to Macduff in to hear another story, and SWFPA to hear a third story.
 He set out the points and lines that he thought were relevant to changing the attitude of the MMO towards the 7-D closure.
 The message delivered will have to be consistent, hence the importance of securing the various positions.